-The Company plans to use up to ₱1.2 bn of the net proceeds from the Offer to reimburse such equity infusions in AA Thermal.
+The Company plans to use up to ₱4.94 bn, if the oversubscription option is not exercised, or ₱6.72 bn, if the oversubscription option is fully exercised, of the net proceeds from the Offer to reimburse such equity infusions in AA Thermal and TPI.

-Fund succeeding equity infusions in AA Thermal for its share in the equity requirements of GNPD
+Fund Succeeding Equity Infusions in AA Thermal and TPI for Their Respective Shares in the Equity Requirements of GNPD

-The net proceeds of the Offer shall also be used by the Company to fund further equity infusions in AA Thermal in the amount of ₱2.4 bn to finance AA Thermal's share in the equity requirements of GNPD for the construction of its 2x668 MW supercritical power plant.
+The net proceeds of the Offer shall also be used by the Company to fund further equity infusions in AA Thermal and TPI in the amount of up to P1.3 bn to finance AA Thermal and TPI's respective shares in the equity requirements of GNPD for the construction of its 2x668 MW supercritical power plant.